chandangeek/Connexo_Code/copl/com.elster.jupiter.extjs/src/main/web/js/ext/docs/guides/command/README.md

 To verify that Sencha Cmd is working properly, open a command line, change directory to your application, and type the `sencha` command.

-You should see output that starts with:
+You should see output that starts something like this:

-    Sencha Cmd vn.n.n
+    Sencha Cmd v4.0.n.n
     ...